 A God of the Law

-A God of the Law is a God who is a Judge, a God who rewards and welcomes those who keep the law and punishes and rejects those who do not keep the law.
-A God of the Law is a God who excludes the sinner.
+A God of the Law is, necessarily, a God who is a Judge, a God who rewards and welcomes those who keep the law but punishes and condemns those who do not keep the law.
+A God of the Law is a God who therefore excludes the sinner.

 And Jesus proclaimed a different God, a God of compassion.

-There is a very important story in Mark’s Gospel.
+There is a lovely story in Mark’s Gospel.
 Jesus is preaching in the synagogue on the Sabbath day.
 He notices a man with a withered hand.
-Interestingly, the man with the withered hand does not ask Jesus to cure him; in fact, he does not try to attract Jesus’ attention in any way.
+Interestingly, the man with the withered hand does not ask Jesus to cure him; in fact, he does not attract Jesus’ attention in any way.
 It is Jesus who takes the initiative.
 He says to the man: “Stand up out here in the middle.”
-Now Jesus is going to cure the man, but the Law forbids him from curing the man for that is to do work, and you are forbidden to work on the Sabbath.
-Why does Jesus say: “Stand up out here in the middle” and ask for trouble.
-And he gets trouble.
+Now Jesus is going to cure the man, but the Law forbids him from curing the man for that is to do work, and work was forbidden on the Sabbath.
+Why does Jesus say: “Stand up out here in the middle” and ask for trouble?
+And gets trouble.
 We are told at the end of the story that the Pharisees met at once and made plans to kill Jesus.
 So why does Jesus say: “Stand up out here in the middle.”
 If I had been Jesus, I would have been smarter: I would have said to the man: “Around the back afterwards, we won’t cause any fuss.”
 And why not?
 The end result would have been the same – the man goes away cured.
 No, Jesus cures the man in full view of everyone, and breaks the Law, because what he is doing is at the heart of the revelation which Jesus came to bring, namely, that God is a God of compassion, and not a God of the Law.

 The God of compassion and the God of the Law are incompatible.
 Jesus had no time for legalisms.
-He was telling the people that in certain circumstances, God actually wanted them to break the Law.
+He was telling the people that in certain circumstances, God actually required them to break the Law.
 This was heresy.
-Jesus was seen as a threat to the faith of the people of God, and therefore a threat to those whose lifestyle and status in society depended on the faith of the people.
-Even worse, what Jesus was preaching was a threat to the very existence of the people of God, whose existence was conditional on the keeping of the Law.
+Jesus was seen as a threat to the faith of the people of God, a threat to the very existence of the people of God, which was conditional on the keeping of the Law of the Covenant.
 Caiphas, the High Priest, understood this when he declared: